wimdeblauwe/htmx-spring-boot/README.md

 By default, Spring Security provides built-in protection against CSRF attacks on unsafe HTTP methods, while Thymeleaf automatically includes the required CSRF token as a hidden field in forms using `th:action`.

-The library extends this support to htmx by automatically injecting the CSRF token into the request payload through the `hx-vals` attribute of elements using `hx:post`, `hx:put`, `hx:patch`, or `hx:delete`, even if the element is not part of a form.
+The library extends this support to htmx by automatically injecting the CSRF token into the request headers through the `hx-headers` attribute of elements using `hx:post`, `hx:put`, `hx:patch`, or `hx:delete`, even if the element is not part of a form.

 ## Articles